Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 A foreign LLC in Mississippi refers to an LLC that was formed in another state but wants to do business in Mississippi.
 It’s not foreign in the sense of being from another country, but foreign to Mississippi because it was created under a different state’s laws.
 For an out-of-state LLC to legally operate in Mississippi, it must register as a foreign LLC with the Mississippi Secretary of State.

 Next, we will enter the business name.
 In the following fields, enter the business name.
-The name of every Mississippi LLC is required to be distinguishable from other entity names registered in the state.
+The name of every Mississippi LLC must be distinguishable from other entity names registered in the state.
 By entering a name in the field, you will get a response whether the name is available or not, but if you want to search before filling out the paperwork, the Mississippi Secretary of State makes it easy to do a Mississippi LLC name search so you can quickly verify if your LLC name is available.

 In addition to the name being unique, the entity designator (identifier used at the end of the business name) must be either:

-- Limited Liability Company
+• Limited Liability Company

-- LLC
+• LLC

-- L.L.C.
+• L.L.C.

 Step 2: Business Details